amgart/iracingPlanner/README.md

 ## Future features planned
 *   Visual enhancements
+*   Possibility to introduce your iRacing account info.
+*   *Dashboard* is automatically calculated each season instead of manually updating the tool (if you introduce your iRacing account info).
+*   Owned cars and tracks are automatically updated with your *iRacing* account (if you introduce your iRacing account info).
 *   Possibility to add favourite cars, tracks and series.
 *   Possibility to filter favourite cars and tracks in the *Dashboard* tab.
-*   *Dashboard* is automatically calculated each season instead of manually updating the tool.
 *   Price calculator for the user to use when planning the new season and being able to know how much money he needs to spend.
-*   Owned cars and tracks are automatically updated with your *iRacing* account instead of the current tabs configuration.

 ## About the author
 If you want to report issues, give me some feedback or recommend some new features, you can do it here in